fll-pigeons/gamechangers/docs/micropython.md

 * Action
   * [run(speed)](https://pybricks.github.io/ev3-micropython/ev3devices.html#pybricks.ev3devices.Motor.run)
     * Runs the motor at a constant speed, no stopping.
-If it is the only command, make sure you use a wait command, otherwise the program will end for run command can execute:
+If it is the only command, make sure you use a wait command, otherwise the program will end before run command can execute:

      ```
         left_motor = Motor(Port.B)